spinalcordtoolbox/sct_docker/README.rst

    If fsleyes is not working in the LXterminal:

-   	 - Check if it working on the docker machine by running ``fsleyes &`` in the docker quickstart terminal
+   	 - Check if it's working on the docker machine by running ``fsleyes &`` in the docker quickstart terminal

 		- If it works, run all the commands in the docker terminal.